 Some students may be eligible for employer tuition reimbursement benefits.
 Students should contact their work supervisor or human resources department to determine whether tuition reimbursement is available.

 Chamberlain offers a standard monthly payment plan for tuition, books and any required electronic materials.
 The standard payment plan accounts for expected enrollment and anticipated financial assistance.
 Additional payment plans are available for students receiving tuition reimbursement or military benefits.
-For more information and to determine eligibility, contact a student service advisor.
+For more information and to determine eligibility, contact a student service representative.